cloph-dsp/slice2bliss/README.md

 4. Open your browser and navigate to `http://localhost:3000`

 Contributions are welcome!
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.